 - The name, title, affiliation, address, phone number, and email address of the person making the nomination;

 - A nomination statement (200-500 words, some or all of which may be included in the citation for the award);

 - The full CV of the nominee, which must include the nominee’s name, title, affiliation, address, phone number, and email address of the candidate for the award;

-- Up to 4 (four) supporting documents, which may include such items as:
+- Up to four (4) supporting documents, which may include such items as:

-- innovative and imaginative teaching/presentation materials or descriptions of teaching methods,
+- Innovative and imaginative teaching/presentation materials or descriptions of teaching methods, and

 - Evidence of sustained and unique contributions to teaching information science (20%);